Preparing for Your Baby’s Arrival After Surrogacy

 Along with typical newborn necessities (clothing, feeding supplies, diapers, and a car seat), you may need additional supplies if you are not local to the area.
 Hotels often have cribs available, but if you would rather carry your own or are staying somewhere that doesn’t have them, many travel cribs are light and compact.

-Choose A Pediatrician
+Choose a Pediatrician

 Choosing a pediatrician for your baby is an important, and often personal, decision.
 When looking at pediatricians, consider the following factors: